hmisonne/ReactNative_GroceryApp/README.md

 # GroceryApp
- Full-stack mobile application using React.js to build a shopping list, running only on Android devices for the moment.
+ Mobile application using React Native to build a shopping list, running only on Android devices for the moment.

 ## Install